 So the timing that worked the best for me was: 1 Minute – – 1 Minute – – 20 seconds.

-If you wish to go a little slower when you dry your herbs, you can check things more often by starting with one minute, and then keep doing 15 to 30 second bursts after that until you feel the drying process is complete.
+If you wish to go a little slower when you dry your herbs, especially if things look pretty dry after your first minutes, you can check things more often by starting with one minute, and then keep doing 15 to 30 second bursts after that until you feel the drying process is complete.

 Homemade Dry Basil and Dill

 If you too want to preserve some fresh basil, dill, parsley or other fresh herb, I think you’ll find this microwave method to be a really quick and easy solution.
 It only takes a few minutes of your time and the result is dried herbs that you can keep for many months and use as you would any other dried herb from the grocery store.

 The only thing I would note is that what seems like a lot of leaves when you start, ends up being a rather small pile of dried herbs when you’re done.
 You will probably have about a teaspoon or two of dried herbs for each plateful you microwave.
 Nevertheless, I’m still happy that I was able to make my own dried basil and dill, and next I’ll be doing some parsley!
 It took very little time and effort and allowed me to be a little frugal too by keeping my fresh herbs from going to waste.